ocaml-community/utop/README.md

 three vi modes: normal, insert, visual mode, and you can get/set content with vim-like registers.

-This special edit mode is evolving rapidly, see the CHANGES of lambda-term for the rapidly changing information.
+This special edit mode is evolving rapidly; see the CHANGES of lambda-term for the rapidly changing information.

 ### UTop API